Structural study of TATB under detonation-induced shock conditions: Results

 Both the TATB PBX and SCTATB diffraction patterns exhibit a clear pressure induced shift of the most intense TATB peaks, located at 9.29$^o$ (002) and at 14.08$^o$ (convolution of TATB Bragg reflections, see Fig. S2) as a function of time.
-It is noteworthy that, as evident by the cake images ( Fig. 2(e) and (f)), the morphology of the SCTATB is substantially altered under shock conditions, evolving towards a multigrain morphology with a more uniform diffraction intensity distribution.
-Interestingly, the main TATB Bragg peaks of both the PBX and the SCTATB can be also observed when the shock pressure releases at later times towards, almost, ambient pressure.
-Thus, part of the TATB sample remains crystalline during the whole detonation-induced shock event.
+We note the much lower intensity of the pre-shock SCTATB pattern, because the X-ray beam was roughly orthogonal to the c-axis, in comparison to the one of TATB PBX.
+For this reason, the residual XRD intensity from the ambient pattern of SCTATB can be barely observed at later times while, it is clearly observed in the case of TATB PBX.
+It is noteworthy that, as evident by the cake images ( Fig. 2(e) and (f)), the morphology of the SCTATB is substantially altered under shock conditions, evolving towards a multigrain morphology with a more uniform and enhanced diffraction intensity distribution.
+Interestingly, the main TATB Bragg peaks of both PBX and the SCTATB exhibit a pressure-induced shift that evolves to higher angles but then evolves back to lower angles as the shock pressure releases at later 100-ns timescales as the detonation products recover towards ambient pressure.
+Thus, part of the TATB sample retains crystallinitye during the whole detonation-induced shock event.
 The absence of any observable phase change of TATB might suggest that the triclinic structure is indeed stable \cite{Stevens2008,Plisson2017} up to molecular breakdown; however, the recently reported monoclinic HP \cite{Steele2019a} structure is indistinguishable from the triclinic structure in our data.
-So, TATB can not only withstand the peak pressures and temperatures created by the detonation but also remain stable during the pressure release towards the ambient conditions.
+So, a portion of the TATB not only withstand the peak pressures and temperatures created by the detonation but also remains during the pressure release towards the ambient conditions.
 This observation is probably related to the fact that TATB is remarkably difficult to shock-initiate.